 Dental Implants are a new alternative in tooth replacement.
 The procedure consists of two stages: placement of a replacement tooth root at your dental specialist’s office, followed by the placement of a tooth replacement (crown) at our office.
 Our team has completed hundreds of implants and we will be happy to show you models, pictures, and examples before you decide on your treatment.

 There are now a wide variety of dental implant placement procedures that vary in duration and materials.
-Any implant procedure is preceded by a detailed consultation and case planning with your dental team.
+We will consult with you before your implant procedure to design one that meets your goals.

-Dr. Holladay is very experienced in creating dental implant restorations that look and feel like your natural teeth.
+Dr. Holladay has extensive experience in creating dental implant restorations that look and feel like your natural teeth.

 Duration of the Procedure